 Investigate changes in Git repository

-In DataGrip, you can trace back all changes in your project.
+In DataGrip, you can trace back all changes in your attached directory.
 This helps you locate the author of any change, review the differences between file versions or commits, and safely roll back and undo changes if necessary.